Newhart: Other awards

 Newhart was nominated for one Casting Society of America award and four nominations for TV Land Awards.
 Newhart won a total of four Viewers for Quality Television Awards.

 Home media

 20th Century Fox released season one of Newhart on DVD in Region 1 on February 26, 2008.

 In November 2013, Shout!
 Factory announced it had acquired the rights to the series.
-It has since released the entire series in individual season sets.
+It has since released the remainder of the series in individual season sets.